Admiralty, Hong Kong

-"Admiralty" is not the official place name and is considered to a part of Central, so Tourism Commission marks signage in Admiralty as "Central".
+"Admiralty" is not an official place name and is considered to be a part of Central, so Tourism Commission marks signage in Admiralty as "Central".

 Traffic of Queensway in Admiralty, looking west towards Central in August 2009.

 View of Pacific Place across Queensway in June 2008.

 From left to right: Admiralty Centre on top of Admiralty station, Lippo Centre, Far East Finance Centre and Bank of America Tower, viewed across Harcourt Road in June 2007.

 Admiralty (金鐘) is the eastern extension of the central business district (adjacent to, but separate from, Central) on the Hong Kong Island of Hong Kong.
 It is located on the eastern end of the Central and Western District, bordered by Wan Chai to the east and Victoria Harbour to the north.